phillipchan1/generator-sss/README.md

     main.js
 ```

+Some niceties:
+- Run `gulp` for live reload server
-It has [Skeleton](http://www.getskeleton.com) built in so that quick scaffolding can happen.
+- It has [Skeleton](http://www.getskeleton.com) built in so that quick scaffolding can happen.

 ## Installation